Ben93kie/TrackAndTrace/README.md

 explorative data analysis in a first step.
 Afterwards you are asked to develop and evaluate first models that allow the prediction of arrival times.
 How would you plan the next steps?

+# How to:

+Click on the jupyter notebook 'DataExploration.ipynb'.
+Click on the 'Colab' icon.
+Let Google start in instance for you (account required).
+Upload the two csv-files ('data.csv', 'event_locations.csv') to the instance.
+Run all